hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Plotting several spectra
 ------------------------

-:py:func:`~.api.plot.plot_spectra` is used to plot several spectra in the same figure.
+:func:`~.api.plot.plot_spectra` is used to plot several spectra in the same figure.
 It supports different styles, the default being "overlap".

 .. versionadded:: 1.5
-   Add support for plotting :py:class:`~.api.signals.BaseSignal` with navigation dimension 1 and signal dimension 0.
+   Add support for plotting :class:`~.api.signals.BaseSignal` with navigation dimension 1 and signal dimension 0.

-In the following example we create a list of 9 single spectra (gaussian functions with different sigma values) and plot them in the same figure using :py:func:`~.api.plot.plot_spectra`.
+In the following example we create a list of 9 single spectra (gaussian functions with different sigma values) and plot them in the same figure using :func:`~.api.plot.plot_spectra`.
 Note that, in this case, the legend labels are taken from the individual spectrum titles.
 By clicking on the legended line, a spectrum can be toggled on and off.